 Seated knee extension is an example of an open chain: You kick out in the open.
 I usually don’t recommend that exercise, but it can be okay for muscle re-activation purposes (i.e. reconnecting with those muscles again after the injury).
 If you choose to do this exercise, don’t work with very heavy resistance.
 It may cause you knee pain because of the sheer forces.
 As you get stronger it is better to replace it with the reverse step-up exercise (closed chain).
 In this exercise the foot is locked against the step and it is easier to control knee stabilization.
 Besides, the movement is more functional and you can do it anywhere there is a step.

 It is also very important to strengthen the hamstring muscles (on the back of the thigh).
 They assist the ACL in holding the tibia under the femur, thus stabilizing anteriorly.
 If, for instance, you get in the back seat while skiing and you want to pull yourself up, then you would contract your quadriceps muscles to avoid bending your knees further and you hip extensors (hamstrings and glutes) to move the hips forward again.
 If your hamstrings are strong, they will assist by co-contracting.
 This in turn helps decrease the load on the ACL.
-If the hastrings are weak, they will not contribute as much and the ACL will be under relatively more stress.
+If the hamstrings are weak, they will not contribute as much and the ACL will be under relatively more stress.

-reconstruction then obviously, the hamstring strength becomes even more important.
+If you didn’t have an ACL reconstruction but your ACL is partly or completely torn then obviously hamstring strength becomes even more important.
 Otherwise you knee will be very unstable and you run a great risk of doing even more damage to your knee.
-In this case, you will want to make sure that your hamstrings are not only – but also that they are not too fatigued when you go skiing.
+In this case, you will want to make sure that your hamstrings are not only strong – but also that they are not too fatigued when you go skiing.

 For skiing, strength training should preferably be performed with single legged exercises.
 With double-sided exercises such as regular squats, it is very easy to compensate unconsciously and let the stronger leg take more loading.
 In fact, it is very hard to avoid even if you are conscious about it.

-Finally, you need to train the agility of your legs.
+You will also be rewarded for training your agility.
 The communication path to your leg muscles will most likely have gotten a little rusty after your injury and you might not find it all that easy to make quick shifts in direction or absorbing a shock or a landing.